Tap-Payments/Card-Android/README.md

 		 - countryCode
 		 - number
  - features:
 	 - Some extra features/functionalities that can be configured as per your needs.
- - features.scanner:
-	 - A boolean to indicate whether or not you want to display the scan card icon.
-	 - Make sure you have access to camera usage, before enabling the scanner function.
  - features.acceptanceBadge:
 	 - A boolean to indicate wether or not you want to display the list of supported card brands that appear beneath the card form itself.
  - features.customerCards.saveCard: